KateFayra/secdrone/README.md

 All code in this repository is licensed under the GNU General Public License Version 3: https://www.gnu.org/licenses/gpl-3.0.en.html

-server.py contains code snippits which are are licensed under the Apache 2 license, which is compatable with this project's license which is GNU GPLv3.
+server.py contains code snippits which are are licensed under the Apache 2 license, which is compatable with this project's license which is GNU GPL v3.
 For more information see: https://www.apache.org/licenses/GPL-compatibility.html

-detect.py and detectbest.py contain code snippits from http://pyimagesearch.com which is licensed under the MIT license, thus compatable with the GNU GPLv3.
+detect.py and detectbest.py contain code snippits from http://pyimagesearch.com which is licensed under the MIT license, thus compatable with the GNU GPL v3.
 For more information see: https://en.m.wikipedia.org/wiki/MIT_License

 #### Thesis Paper